 The Rural Housing Alliance is made up of housing association Members who are supported by the Rural Services Network, in collaboration with the National Housing Federation.

 Key individuals from the Rural Housing Alliance include:

-Ursula Bennion, Vice-chairman, Rural Housing Alliance
+Ursula Bennion, Chairman, Rural Housing Alliance

-Ursula is the Vice Chair of the Rural Housing Alliance, helping to champion the important role of rural affordable housing in the UK.
+Ursula is the Chair of the Rural Housing Alliance, helping to champion the important role of rural affordable housing in the UK.
 Much of Ursula’s work over her career has been within a rural context and she is experienced in dealing with the complexities of delivering new homes in villages, both small and larger scale.
 Ursula joined Trent & Dove Housing in July 2015 as Chief Executive.
 Prior to joining Trent & Dove, Ursula worked at Housing Plus for 9 years, leading on development and new business across Staffordshire.

 Andy Dean, Administrator, the Rural Housing Alliance

 Andy provides secretariat services to the Rural Housing Alliance on behalf of its partnership with the Rural Services Network where he is Assistant Director, which involves leading on housing issues.